Get insider access

 Bose Smart Soundbar 900 with Speakers + Bass Module

 The Bose Smart Soundbar 900 with Speakers + Bass Module is better than the Bose Smart Soundbar 700.
 The 900 full setup comes with a subwoofer and satellites, and it supports Dolby Atmos content.
-It can reproduce a more extended low-bass, and it has better soundstage and surround performances.
-That said, you can upgrade the 700 with a sub and satellites as the Bose Smart Soundbar 700 with Speakers + Bass Module if you prefer.
+It can reproduce a more extended low bass and has better soundstage and surround performances.
+You can upgrade the 700 with a sub and satellites as the Bose Smart Soundbar 700 with Speakers + Bass Module if you prefer.

 Bose Solo 5

 The Bose Smart Soundbar 700 is better than the Bose Solo 5.
 The Bose is a better-built 3.0 setup that gets louder with less compression at max volume.
-It has better soundstage, center, and surround performances, as well as built-in voice assistant support.
+It has better soundstage, center, and surround performances and built-in voice assistant support.
 There are even more sound enhancement features and an ARC input.

 Sennheiser AMBEO Soundbar Plus